gabrielelana/vim-markdown/README.md

   * Other inline elements
 * Folding
   * Fold HTML blocks
-  * Always consider the first non space character of the line when check for syntax group
+  * Always consider the first non-space character of the line when checking for syntax group
   * Always use `synstack` to check the syntax group of a position
   * Write specs for the whole thing
   * Support `foldtext` option